Soumya-Kushwaha/ML-Model-Explorer/README.md

     streamlit run main.py
     ```

-## Deployment

-Deployment instructions and guidelines will be provided in future updates.

 ## Contributing

 We welcome contributions to this project!
-If you are interested in contributing, please follow these steps:
+To contribute, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your changes (`git checkout -b feature/your-feature`).